Pixboost/pixboost-js/README.md

 ## Usage

-You need to include library on your page:
+Add below code into your HTML page to include library:

 ```html
 <script type="text/javascript" src="https://pixboost.com/libs/pixboost.js"></script>
 ```

 ### Responsive images

-Library replaces all elements that marked with data-pb-picture attribute with `<picture>` tag.
+Library replaces all elements that marked with a data-pb-picture attribute with `<picture>` tag.
-Picture tag will include different sources (images) for different CSS breakpoints.
+Picture tag will include different sources (images) for different CSS breakpoints (screen sizes).

 For instance, for this element: